 - 5 cups confectioner's sugar, sifted

-- Preheat oven to 350F Butter and flour 2 non-stick 9 inch cake pans (you can use 8 inch pans, as well, just increase the cooking time.)
+- Preheat your oven to 350F and butter and flour 2 non-stick 8 inch cake pans.
 I like to put a round of parchment paper on the bottom of the pans just to insure a good release.

-- Cream the butter and sugar together until light and fluffy, scraping down the sides of the bowl as necessary.
+- Cream the butter, sugar, and lemon zest together until light and fluffy, scraping down the sides of the bowl as necessary.

 - Spread the batter evenly between the two cake pans and even out the tops with an offset spatula.